nadcharin/Thesis/README.md

-This repository comprises the results of my thesis project: _Outlier detection in multivariate time series: exploiting reconstructions from random projections_.
+This repository comprises the results of my thesis project:

+_Outlier detection in multivariate time series: exploiting reconstructions from random projections._

 This work has been produced under supervision of David Tax, at the Pattern Recognition Laboratory of Delft University of Technology.

 The contents of this repository are as follows: